yuanqing/sketch-clean-document/README.md

 ### Clean Layers

-- Deletes hidden layers
+- Delete hidden layers
 - Smart rename layers
-  - Ignores artboards and layers with exports
 - Unnest nested groups
+- Skip processing of certain layers using a whitelist regular expression
 - Operates on layers in the selection, or on layers on the current page if the selection is empty
-- Set a whitelist regular expression to skip processing of certain layers

 ### Delete Unused Styles and Symbols